mwbowers/mwbowers.github.io/reference/datagate/datagate-client/file-adapter.md

 ### void SetFormat([string Format](https://learn.microsoft.com/en-us/dotnet/api/system.string?view=net-8.0))

-Sets the format of the file.
+Sets the format of the file that the FileAdapter is working with to the specified format.

 ```cs
 void SetFormat(string Format)